Portugal is quickly becoming a top destination for US citizens and expats worldwide.

 Portuguese citizenship by naturalization for foreign residents

-Non-EU foreign nationals residing in Portugal usually begin the journey with a temporary residence permit through one of Portugal’s visa options, valid for one year and renewable for two-year periods.
-After five years of holding a temporary residence permit, you can apply for a permanent residence permit.
-Both temporary and permanent residence permits will count towards the five-year residency requirement for naturalization.
+- Visa process: Non-EU foreign nationals typically begin their journey with a temporary residence permit, valid for two years and renewable for three-year periods.
+After five years of maintaining a temporary residence permit, you can apply for a permanent residence permit.

 Citizenship through residence in Portuguese overseas territories